PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 worsening mean error and cosine similarity, so the explicit ONNX-style requantization remains the less degrading general implementation.

+`yolov5s.onnx` remains active with the normalized reason `float16_decode_rounding_boundary`.
+Its public input, intermediate graph, and decoded `[1,25200,85]` output use FLOAT16 in ONNX, while the compatibility float32 TFLite artifact intentionally exposes FLOAT32 inputs and outputs.
+The confidence and class fields remain close, but the decoded coordinate fields combine small convolution differences with large coordinate magnitudes.
+The fixed-seed comparison has maximum absolute error `0.32965087890625`, mean absolute error `0.0015324083874539186`, RMSE `0.012606690502504028`, and cosine similarity `0.9999999759961475`.
+Adding only a FLOAT16 round-trip at the public output reduced mean error to `6.284908615017916e-5` but quantized the remaining outliers to an adjacent half-precision value, increasing maximum error to `0.5`.
+Reproducing FLOAT16 storage after every node increased maximum error to `1.5` because LiteRT and ONNX Runtime convolution accumulation differences then crossed additional half-precision boundaries.
+Both experiments were
+rejected: they cannot satisfy the independent `1e-1` ceiling and would impose extra CAST operators on every FLOAT16 model.

 `yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
 The normal sequential comparison satisfies the aggregate metric gate with mean absolute error